PJMcDonough/comp350/README.md

 # comp350
+## Aproach
+This is an aplication for the front desk.
+One of the more annoying things when working with login applications is the race condition that happens when multiple people are registering at the same time.
+We avoid that.

 ## "Mid in Your Eye Spa" Application

 The project is to create software for “Mud in Your Eye” (MiYE), a new, small hot spring health spa, located in a remote, scenic part of the US.